 Classes and other social groups struggle on the terrain of ideology--to use Mouffe's formulation following Gramsci--not just over ideology.
 The challenge to the hegemony of the ruling class requires the formation of a counterhegemony, a reorganization of the normative and cognitive structures in ways that support alternative practices and ways of living.
 This is, indeed, a struggle, and struggle implies two terms (at least).
 Counterhegemonic symbols and norms are constantly threatened by reincorporation into the hegemonic ideology itself.
 Example: women's liberation symbols in advertisement (Cindy Costello's M.A.
-Thesis), where liberation symbols are appropriated from the women's movement, integrated with conventional symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transfor
+Thesis), where liberation symbols are appropriated from the women's movement, integrated with conventional symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new symbols of bourgeois ideology and accordingly transformed by virtue of the new formation and commodity production, individualism, etc.

 Gramsci argued that the distinctive characteristic of Western Capitalist Societies was the vitality of the hegemony of its ruling classes.
-This meant that a direct assault on their class power/state powr in the manner of the Bolshevik revolution was impossible.
+This meant that a direct assault on their class power/state power in the manner of the Bolshevik revolution was impossible.
 Instead a "war on position" was required, a form of struggle in which the objective was the erosion of the hegemonic hold of the bourgeoisie.
-Such struggles require counter-institutions, counter-media & culture, the creation of what is sometimes called a "proletarian public sphere" where working class culture can be articulated, etc. This is a protracted form of struggle, and involves very different practical activities from the war of "maneuver" characteristic of Eastern societies.
+Such struggles require counter-institutions, counter-media & culture, the creation of what is sometimes called a "proletarian public sphere" where working class culture can be articulated, etc. This is a protracted form of struggle, and involves very different practical activities from the war of "maneuver" characteristic of revolutionary efforts of the first half of the 20th century.

-4. Hegemony & Possibility
+4. Hegemony and marginalization